 The Kia is one of the more spacious cars for the money, but it can’t compete with the Dacia Sandero in terms of cost or room.
-The Sandero supermini is more accommodating in the front, the back and in the boot.
+The Sandero’s cabin is more accommodating in the front, the back and in the boot.
 Four adults can sit in decent comfort in the Sandero, which isn’t the case for every car on this list.

-The crucial plus point for the Sandero, however, it its price.
+The crucial plus point, however, it its price.
 From a little more than £8,300, the Kia is priced competitively, but for £250 more it’ll be possible to bag a more powerful and more fuel efficient diesel Sandero.
 On a strict budget?
-The Sandero brings good news: the entry-level version is the cheapest car on sale in the UK, with prices starting at £5995.
+Good news though: the entry-level Sandero is the cheapest car on sale in the UK, with prices starting at £5995.

 See the deals offered with our Dacia Sandero configurator.

 As city cars go, there are very few which feel quite so accomplished as the Volkswagen Up.
 The Up’s interior looks youthful, but is built to a standard that exceeds what you’d expect from such a relatively cheap car.
 Better still, it’s great to drive, flaunting a mix of nippy handling and amicable comfort, as long as you stay away from the models with sports suspension.

 The choice is expanded further once you realise that both the SEAT Mii and Skoda Citigo were co-developed with the VW.
 Each car is near identical mechanically, but bears subtle styling and specification changes.

 Spec up a Volkswagen Up in our car configurator to see the savings on offer.

 Find out more

 Put the Kia Picanto in our car configurator to see how much carwow could help you save.
 For more options, head over to our car chooser which will help you narrow down the cars on sale to ones that suit you.